efratbyy/MARKET_BH/server/README.md

   PATCH /api/products/update_price/barcode/newPrice
 ```

-- You will need to provide the product barcode and the new price to get an answer from this api
+- You will need to provide the product barcode and the new price to get an response from this api
-- You will need to provide a token to get an answer from this api
+- You will need to provide a token to get an response from this api
 - You must be an admin user in order to update a product price

 ### Cart API